Skip to main content

 Installation

-To install a third party Layer, add the folder containing the Shader's/Filter's files to:
+This will add the folder containing the Shader's/Filter's files to:

-• macOS - ~/Library/Application Support/Cavalry/Third-Party
+• macOS - ~/Library/Application Support/Cavalry/Third-Party/Plugins

-• Windows - C:\Users\<USER>\AppData\Roaming\Cavalry\Third-Party
+• Windows - C:\Users\<USER>\AppData\Roaming\Cavalry\Third-Party\PLugins

 info